DASHBOARDS / FINRA Fin-Crimes Investigation Dashboard

 OUTCOMES

-A unified investigative workspace — six tools replaced, twelve teams aligned, one shared source of truth.
+A unified investigative workspace: six tools replaced, twelve teams aligned, one shared source of truth.

-Consolidated 6+ investigative tools into a single, configurable workspace — eliminating the context switching that slowed investigator decision-making.
+into a single, configurable workspace, eliminating the context switching that slowed investigator decision-making.

-Faster alert triage and case review — structured risk indicators and progressive disclosure replaced manual cross-refere
+Faster alert triage and case review

-Single shared source of truth — for the first time Every investigative team seeing the same case status in the same place, ending the coordination failures that slowed resolution.
+for the first time, every investigative team saw the same case status in the same place, ending the coordination failures that slowed resolution.

 PROJECT GALLERY